comproso/framework/docs/files/Contracts/ElementContract.php.txt

     *   This function is used to generate a specific Element and therefore to prepare an
     *   Element to be presented on the web browser (i.e., do the basic rendering).
     *
     *   @param array|object|null    $cache    providing cached or previous results/information of this element.
     *
-    *   @return object expects to return a freshly generated (i.e., using 'new') Element that contains
+    *   @return object    expects to return a freshly generated (i.e., using 'new') Element.
-    *   only relevant data to be displayed to test takers (i.e., avoid transmitting any critical
-    *   additional data).
     */
 	 public function generate($cache = null);